 With most implants, the root is made of titanium.
 Titanium has the special power to bond directly with your bone.
 It’s also strong enough to withstand the forces of biting and chewing.
 Plus, it makes a strong coating on the outside so it doesn’t rust apart.

-How Long Does it Take to Complete a Dental Implant Procedure Start to Finish?
+How Long Does it Take to Complete a Dental Implant Procedure?

-It takes 8 months from start to finish to complete the dental implants procedure if you require a tooth extraction first.
+It takes 8 months from start to finish to complete the dental implant procedure if you require a tooth extraction first.
 For patients who don’t need an extraction, the entire process only takes 4 months.
-The actual dental implants procedure itself only takes about 5 minutes to complete.
+The actual dental implant procedure itself only takes about 5 minutes to complete.

 Most patients report only minimal pain during the healing process.